Rebuilding After a Sports Injury: A Step-by-Step Online Training Guide

 • Elevation: Keep your injured limb raised above your heart to minimize swelling even more.

-Phase 2: Restoring Mobility
+Phase 2: Restore Mobility

 range of motion

-Phase 3: Building Strength
+Phase 3: reBuild Strength

 With a restored range of motion, it’s time to start rebuilding strength.
 Think of this as rebuilding the engine.
 You need strong muscles to support the joint and protect it from further injury.